OpenNTI/nti.docs.platform.enduser/editorguide/setup.rst

 .. image:: images/coursefacilitator1.png

-1. Click on the Course Info tab
-2. Scroll to the Facilitator section
-3. Click “Edit”
+1. Click “Edit” next to "Facilitators."
-4. Add new facilitator:
+2. To add a new facilitator:

    .. image:: images/coursefacilitator.png

-   - Click “Add a Facilitator”
+   - Click “Add a Facilitator.”
-   - Search user(s) by name
+   - Search user(s) by name.
-   - Assign a role (Instructor, Assistant, or Editor)
+   - Assign a role (see roles defined below).
-   - Click “Visible to Learners” if you’d like this facilitator to show on the Course Info page and homepage
+   - Click “Visible to Learners” if you’d like this facilitator to show on the Course Info page and homepage.

-5. Edit current facilitator:
+3. To edit a current facilitator:

-   - Locate facilitator on list
+   - Locate facilitator on list.
-   - Toggle “visible” or “hidden” via the dropdown
+   - Toggle “visible” or “hidden” via the dropdown.
-   - Toggle role using the role dropdown
+   - Toggle role using the role dropdown.
-   - Remove a facilitator by clicking the “x”
+   - Remove a facilitator by clicking the “x.""

-6. Click "Save" within the course facilitator section to save your changes.
+4. Click "Save" within the course facilitator section to save your changes.

 The current roles are as follows: